ramashiva/selfhostwiki-mkdocs/docs/guides/sync_backup.md

-Title: Automated, Distributed File Syncing and Backups Using Syncthing and Rsync
+# Automated, Distributed File Syncing and Backups Using Syncthing and Rsync
-Date: 18 Oct, 2019
-Keywords: self hosted,raspberrypi,linux,syncthing,rsync,backups,file sync

 In this guide, you will learn to use [Syncthing](https://syncthing.net/) for local, distributed file syncing across multiple devices, along with [Rsync](https://en.wikipedia.org/wiki/Rsync) (for macOS, Linux) and Windows' native backup utility for regularly backing up your important data.